Jacob-J-Richards/DS_DA_Projects/90+_DaysPastDue/ReadMe.md

 colnames(test)[3] <- "feature_3_impute"
 ```

-Feature 2 has missing values, so for each missing value for we will fill
+Feature 2 contains missing values.
+For each missing value, we will fill
-in the blank with the next year’s value or the previous year’s (if the
+it with the corresponding value from the next year for the same ID.
+If
-next year is also missing) corresponding to the same ID.
+the next year’s value is also missing, we will use the previous year’s
+value instead.

 ``` r
 train$date <- format(as.Date(train$date, format = "%Y-%m-%d"), "%Y")